The SWG Board of Directors

 Annual General Meeting

 The Guild’s Annual General Meeting (AGM) is held in conjunction with the Fall Conference.
-The AGM takes place on the Sunday of the Conference and is an event where only SWG members can vote.
+The AGM takes place on Saturday of the Conference and is an event where only SWG members can vote.

 Former Board Presidents